Armen-cz/PKAR---WCA-records-in-Europe-/README.md

 * SQL database from WCA data url was opened in DB browser
 * Using SQL Lite, necessary data was extracted
 * Extracted data was joined with country polygons by ISO in ArcGIS Pro
-* Other data was used to create graphs
+* Other data was used to create graphs by available python scripts
+* Maps were exported in svg and later edited in Inkscape, the best vector based graphic software there is!